IrisBroadcast/ophrys-signage/README.md

 Raspberry Pi 3 and 4.
 This should work fine on other hardwares as well.
 Let us know if you run into any problems or have any questions.

-We use it to display system monitoring and as door signage for out studios.
+We use it to display system monitoring and door-signage for our studios.

 #### Components
 - Whiptail install script (Guides the installation of dependencies)